ISSUE 4

 FLOOD MARKER INSTALLATION CREW: David Butler, Mary White, Christian Mueller, Clancy Philipsborn, 2010.
 Photo by Charles Harvey.

-Thanks to Dad, I absorbed a comprehensive “hands on” natural resources and water shed management training by age 16.
+Thanks to Dad, I absorbed a comprehensive hands-on natural resources and watershed management training by age 16.
 My father often took me on field trips to study the effect of erosion and flooding, even to the Mississippi River delta.
-Natural resource decision making was the topic of conversation around the dinner table.
-At least twice a year during my childhood, our family drove across the country in the old Chevy station wagon, surveying flood plains, watersheds, geological formations, carefully inspecting regional topographical maps.
+Natural resource decision-making was the topic of conversation around the dinner table.
+At least twice a year during my childhood, our family drove across the country in the old Chevy station wagon, surveying flood plains, watersheds, geological formations, and carefully inspecting regional topographical maps.

-I received a BFA in Ceramics and Secondary Credential from the California College of the Arts (CCA), Oakland CA, by 1970.
-I am drawn to art forms that glide between art and craft practice, that evoke many senses: touch, sight, light reflection and transparency, are collaborative in practice and are a hub of interdisciplinary exploration attracting scientists, artists and engineers.
-I taught high school art and design in inner city Oakland 1971-1979, integrating community projects, for instance signs for the local health food store and twenty local murals.
+I received a BFA in Ceramics and Secondary Credential from the California College of the Arts (CCA), Oakland, California, in 1970.
+I am drawn to art forms that glide between art and craft practice.
+Forms that evoke many senses—touch, sight, light reflection, and transparency.
+Those that are collaborative in practice and are a hub of interdisciplinary exploration, attracting scientists, artists, and engineers.
+I taught high school art and design in inner-city Oakland from 1971 to 1979, and often integrated community projects, including signs for the local health food store and twenty local murals.

-In 1980-82 I returned to CCA to work on a MFA in Glass/Painting, focusing on images of relationship of humans as part the natural world, not separate from nature.
-I then ran an independent studio designing and making CA fauna and flora vessels for the Nature Company.
-From 1986 until retiring in 2005, I was instructor and studio coordinator for the Glass Area in the School of Art and Design, San Jose State University, as well as teaching 2 D design, Community Concepts and Creative Arts Seminars.
+From 1980 to 82 I returned to CCA to work on an MFA in Glass/Painting, focusing on the relationship of humans as part of the natural world, not separate from nature.
+I then ran an independent studio designing and making California fauna and flora vessels for The Nature Company.
+From 1986 until retiring in 2005, I was an instructor and studio coordinator for the glass area in the School of Art and Design at San Jose State University (SJSU).
+I taught 2-D design, Community Concepts, and Creative Arts Seminars there, as well.
 We organized the SJSU studio as a laboratory to encourage collaborative interdisciplinary projects, bringing in many diverse artists and designers.
-We brought innovative energy efficiency measures to our studio in the mid 1980s, and my own work moved to only use recycled and repurposed materials.
-Serving on the Board of WEAD has offered me a way to be very active in bringing more attention to environmental art projects.
+We brought innovative energy efficiency measures to our studio in the mid-1980s, and my own work moved to use only recycled and repurposed materials.
+Serving on the board of WEAD has offered me a way to be very active in bringing more attention to environmental art projects.

-I began to teach part time at the Crucible, in Oakland, whose mission is to bring together art, industry and community in an ecologically sustainable way.
-Our roof has 210 solar panels, we have a vibrant youth and bicycle program.
+I began to teach part-time at the Crucible, in Oakland, whose mission is to bring together art, industry, and community in an ecologically sustainable way.
+Our roof has 210 solar panels, and we have a vibrant youth and bicycle program.

 VI.
 FLOOD AWARENESS: COLLABORATING WITH GILBERT IN HIS 90’s

-IN 2005, I MOVED TO BOULDER TO BE NEARER Dad, age 93.
+IN 2005, I MOVED TO BOULDER TO BE NEARER Dad.
+He was 93 years old.
 I helped him with his daily correspondence.
-One day I read him a notice that developers proposed building a new convention center downtown next to Boulder Creek.
+One day, I read him a notice that developers proposed building a new convention center downtown next to Boulder Creek.
 Gilbert immediately dictated a letter for me to send to all members of the Boulder City Council.
 He wanted to encourage them not to grant more building permits on the flood plain and to continue to preserve the flood plain surrounding the creek for recreational purposes.

-Mary installing last piece on flood marker, Photo by Marshall Frech, 2010.
+Mary installing the last piece on the Flood Marker.
+Photo by Marshall Frech, 2010.

-As a sculptor and arts educator I knew the extraordinary power of visceral physical forms and kinesthetic experience vs. documentation by text and charts.
-I wondered if creating the actual 16-foot height of the historic floodwaters, or the 18-foot predicted level, along informational text about the creek waters and floods, would be an effective contribution to flood education?
-How could I as an artist work with the scientists and flood research to create an accurate and aesthetically intriguing vehicle for provoking curiosity and alerts about floods?
-Scientists often have the research and proof, trying to change policy and awareness is the challenge.
+As a sculptor and arts educator, I knew the extraordinary power of visceral physical forms and kinesthetic experience compared to documentation by text and charts.
+I wondered if creating the actual 16-foot height of the historic floodwaters, or the 18-foot predicted level, along with informational text about the creek waters and floods, would be an effective contribution to flood education.
+How could I, as an artist, work with the scientists and flood research to create an accurate and aesthetically intriguing vehicle for provoking curiosity and alerts about floods?
+Scientists often have the research and proof.
+Trying to change policy and awareness is the challenge.

-I had worked on collaborative projects with Dad in the early 1970.
-He and my mother were studying domestic water use in Kenya, Tanzania and Uganda villages, including water carrying vessels.
-(6) At the same time Gilbert was active in the revision of the Clean Water Act in 1972.
-Gilbert and I discussed the issue of public awareness and I made him a series of hand blown water glasses with soft facets in the glass that made the portable water sparkle and reflect in brilliant ways.
+I had worked on collaborative projects with Dad in the early 1970s.
+He and my mother were studying domestic water use in Kenya, Tanzania, and Uganda villages, including water-carrying vessels.6 At the same time, Gilbert was active in the revision of the Clean Water Act in 1972.
+Gilbert and I discussed the issue of public awareness, and I made him a series of hand-blown water glasses with soft facets in the glass that made the portable water sparkle and reflect in brilliant ways.

 The original proposal and model I showed Gilbert in 2005.
 Notice that the height had to be increased by 6 feet in accordance with the accurate flood levels.